 Stan Nelson has been farming for 42 years in Des Moines County.
 The southeast Iowa native raises corn, soybeans for seed and hay along with his daughter Valerie, her husband Jared, daughter Emily and her husband Caleb.

-Stan serves as the First Vice President on the Iowa Corn Promotion Board and on the Research and Business Development Committee.
+Stan serves as the President on the Iowa Corn Promotion Board and on the Animal Agriculture and Enviornment Committee.

 Stan currently sits on the National Corn Growers Association and U.S. Grains Council Action Teams.
 He has been involved in the Iowa Soybean Association, the Iowa Cattleman’s Association, as well as the Iowa Farm Bureau.
 His past agricultural leadership roles include being director at the Iowa Soybean Association District 9 for five years.